 How to Set, Monitor and Manage Data Usage on your Samsung Galaxy Note II

-Edited by Shawn Colley, Lynn, Eng, Nuance
+Edited by Shawn Colley, Lynn, Eng, Nuance and 1 other

 If you wish to monitor your data usage and manage your data limits on your Samsung Galaxy series phone (including the S II, S III, S4, Note II, and Note3), simply follow these easy instructions:

 - 1 Steps To View Data Usage And Adjust Your Data Usage Limits

 - 2 Tips

 Steps To View Data Usage And Adjust Your Data Usage Limits